 Step 2: In a large bowl (I use my Kitchenaid mixer bowl), mix butter, sugar, lemon rind, vanilla (or vanilla sugar), 3 egg yolks, and about ¼ teaspoon salt.
 If using fresh or active dry yeast, add that starter/proofed mixture to this.
-Mix to combine until smooth.
+Mix to combine well.

-Step 3: To the butter mixture above, alternately add the flour and heated milk (plus instant/rapid rise yeast, if using).
-I switch to my mixer’s dough attachment for most of this task.
-Otherwise, knead by hand.
-If the dough is very sticky, you can add a little more flour.
-[Which I usually have to do, using US all-purpose flour (up to ~75 g or 2/3 cup).
-Czech flour may be different.]
-If very dry, add a little more heated milk.
+Step 3: To the butter mixture above, alternately add the flour and heated milk (plus instant/rapid rise yeast, if using) until you have a soft dough.
+If the dough is very sticky, you can add a little more flour, but not too much.
 Then knead in the drained soaked raisins and slivered almonds, until distributed evenly throughout dough.

 Step 4: Cover the top of the bowl with plastic wrap and let dough rise for about an hour or so, in a warm place.